merenlab/merenlab.org/courses/AMO/index.md

 pandoc Eren_AM.md --toc --pdf-engine=xelatex -o Eren_AM.pdf
 ```

-* `files` directory can include files necessary to share along with the report (they should be the absolute minimum list of files that are absolutely necessary to reproduce an analysis nicely curated together).
+* `files` directory can include files necessary to share along with the report (they should be the absolute minimum set of files that are  necessary to reproduce your nicely curated analysis workflow).
 * and `images` directory is to keep images cited from the report.

 Once the directory is ready, you can run the following command to compress it into a single archive file and submit the new file: